github/opensource.guide/_articles/finding-users.md

   href: https://github.com/showcases/github-pages-examples
 ---

-You've just published your project–what's next?
+You've just published an open source project.
+What's next?
 It's time to tell everybody about your hard work!

+There’s no rule that says you have to promote an open source project when you launch.
+There are many fulfilling reasons to work in open source that have nothing to do with popularity.
+If you don’t want a lot of people to discover or use your project, close this guide and keep being your awesome self.

-Let's go through some of the most effective ways that people promote their open source projects.
+If you are hoping that other people find and use your project, read on for the most effective ways that people promote their work.

-Spreading the word is an important step in growing the popularity of your project.
-It can be scary to share your creativity with the world, so give yourself a high five for making it this far. 👌 💯 🙌

-* TOC
-{:toc}

-## Be able to convey who your project is for
+## Figure out your message

 Before you start the hard work of promoting your project, you should be able to explain what it does, and why it matters.
 What makes your project different or interesting?
 Why did you create it?
 Answering these questions for yourself will make it easier to convince others.